jwarwar/jwarwar.github.io/about.markdown

 ---
-layout: page
+layout: default
 title: About
-permalink: /about/
+#permalink: /about/
 ---

 This is my new website.
-Find an example program for the ESP32 board [here](https://selfcircuits.com/example)

-{% include simple-menu.html %}